What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 • If pain is severe and sharp rather than dull and generalized

-1. Cold Compress Protocol: Ice pack wrapped in thin cloth, applied 10 minutes on/10 minutes off.
+1. Cold Compress Protocol: The ice pack kept in a lightweight cloth should be applied 10 minutes on and then removed for 10 minutes.
 The initial hour typically sees a reduction in inflammation by up to 40%.

 2. Clove Oil Application: Dilute 1 drop clove oil with 1 teaspoon coconut oil, apply with cotton swab.
 Eugenol provides natural anesthesia within 3-5 minutes.